libretro/mupen64plus-libretro-nx/BUILDING.md

 ### Building for Windows (64-bit only)

 The only supported way to build this core for Windows is cross-compiling it from Linux.
+You may be able to compile it on Windows using something like MSYS2, but I haven't tried.

 On Fedora, make sure you have these packages installed: ```mingw64-gcc-c++ mingw64-zlib```